mayazhl/PacMen_Factory/README.md

 ## RoadMap

-I would like to edit this project in the future so my PacMen will change size whenever hit the edge of the page.
+I would like to edit this project in the future so my PacMen will change sizes whenever hit the edge of the page.
 Another things is to add music.

 ## License